Profiling Information

 ) using the formatYYYY-MM-DD

-.You can only collect SQL logs for a specific session on the day that the session occurred.
+.In Exasol versions prior to 8.25.0, you can only collect SQL logs for a specific session on the day that the session occurred.
+Later versions do not have this limitation.

-If the log file was created successfully, you will see the following message containing the file name:
+If the log file was successfully created, you will see the following message containing the file name:

 exit